Fraser Valley sunset

 Will the increase in accessibility create a problem for Search and Rescue?

-The experience from similar operations with more challenging and dangerous terrain is that initially there may be an increase in call outs but these decrease as people become more familiar with the area, terrain, the trails, etc. Working very closely with the community services, SAR and other agencies will ensure adequate resources, proper protocols, management and safety education are in place to mitigate any additional demands.
+The experience from similar operations with more challenging and dangerous terrain is that initially there may be a very minor increase in call outs but these decrease as people become more familiar with the area, terrain, the trails, etc. Working very closely with the community services, SAR and other agencies will ensure adequate resources, proper protocols, management and safety education are in place to mitigate any additional demands.